Need some writing inspiration? You’ve come to the right place.

 56. Picture Your Name on a Best-Selling Book

-If you’ve never written a book before, go on Canva and create a cover for an imaginary book and put your name on it.
+If you’ve never written a book before, go to Canva’s free book cover maker tool and create your own custom book cover.
 Stare at it and imagine how it will feel to have a published book with your name on it in the future.
 The first time I held a copy of something I created, I was euphoric.
 I continue to chase that feeling each time I write.

 57. Let Life Inspire Art